 The Corporation entered into various lease agreements for office and storage space.
-The total rent obligation over the next five years is \$210,858 with \$148,686 due within one year and \$62,172 due after one year but not more than five years.
+The total rent obligation over the next five years is \$214,556 with \$189,953 due within one year and the remaining \$24,603 due after one year.